Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 SATURDAY SEP 9

 Am reading C.J.
-Dennis's "Digger Smith" and A. B. Patterson's "The man from
+Dennis's "Digger Smith" and A. B. Paterson's "The man from

 Snowy River and other verses".
-They are like a breath of Australia and make me
+They are a breath of Australia and make me

 home-sick.
 Nancy would like them very much.
 A driver brings further reports

-of the latest bombing at Nonproduc and seems to confirm earlier reports.
+of the latest bombing at Nonproduc and seems to confirm earlier report.
 We have had to

 alter our medical classification 4 times within the last week.
 This of course leads to much confusion.